apache/spark/docs/howto/custom-operator.rst

 The hook retrieves the auth parameters such as username and password from Airflow backend and passes the params to the :py:func:`airflow.hooks.base_hook.BaseHook.get_connection`.
 You should create hook only in the ``execute`` method or any method which is called from ``execute``.
 The constructor gets called whenever Airflow parses a DAG which happens frequently.
+And instantiating a hook there will result in many unnecessary database connections.
 The ``execute`` gets called only during a DAG run.

 User interface
 ^^^^^^^^^^^^^^^